Submitty/submitty.github.io/_docs/student/account/email_addresses.md

 When your Submitty account is created, your primary email address will be specified by your instructor or system administrator.
-This will typically be your university / school email qaddress.
+This will typically be your university / school email address.

 You can view this email on your "My Profile" page.
 However, you cannot directly edit this email address.
 If there is an error with this